-CRST 612 - Graduate Studio II
+CRST 612 - Graduate Studio II 6 Credits (Studio)

-In Graduate Studio II, the student will refine a body of creative work that synthesizes studio activity with ongoing research.
-This course encourages critical reflection and refinement of the student's goals for studio-led inquiry.
+Prerequisite: CRST 611

-Students will use Graduate Studio II to develop and define their Thesis Project articulating a research position and its corollary methodologies in a finalized Research Plan in preparation for the Mid-Program Review.
-Students will also participate in a work-in-progress exhibition with their cohort.
+Grade mode: Normal - Letter grade

-The Research Plan is a living document that will evolve throughout the student's program.
+Define the research position, it corollary methodologies, and practical methods.
+Refine a body of creative work that synthesizes studio activity with ongoing research.
+Critically reflect and refine the goals for studio-led inquiry.
+Develop and define the thesis project articulating a research position and its corollary methodologies in a finalized research plan\ (IPSR) in preparation for the Mid-Program Review.
+Participate in a work-in-progress exhibition.
+Not available for prior learning credit. \The Research Plan (IPSR) is a living document that will evolve throughout the student's program.

-CRST 613 - Graduate Studio III
+CRST 613 - Graduate Studio III 9 Credits (Studio) Prerequisite: CRST 612

 Graduate Studio III facilitates intensive, self-directed studio activity as defined in the student's Research Plan.
 In this course the student will produce a significant body of work that evinces sustained studio-led inquiry and critical reflection on the methodologies undertaken.
-The work produced will clarify and refine the student's Research Plan and inform the overall Thesis Project.
+The work produced will clarify and refine the student's Research Plan\ and inform the overall Thesis Project.
+Not available for prior learning credit.

-The Research Plan is a living document that will evolve throughout the student's program.
+\The Research Plan is a living document that will evolve throughout the student's program.

-CRST 614 - Graduate Studio IV 6 Credits
+CRST 614 - Graduate Studio IV 6 Credits (Studio)